-- 6.1 The proposed development provides the opportunity to deliver a housing scheme on a site that the Council has previously considered as suitable for residential use. - 6.2 It is clear that the development accords with the relevant Local Plan and National Planning policies regarding housing delivery. - 6.3 The proposed development has been sensitively designed to take into account the site characteristics, surroundings, wider location and density. - 6.4 It is considered that any impact on the adjacent dwellings outside of the site has been minimised by the proposed layout. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.
+- 6.1 The proposed development provides the opportunity to deliver a housing scheme on a site that the Council is currently considering potentially suitable for residential use, is previously developed and within the Whitehaven settlement boundary. - 6.2 It is clear that the development accords with the relevant Local Plan and National Planning policies regarding housing delivery. - 6.3 The proposed development has been sensitively designed to take into account the site characteristics, surroundings, wider location and density. - 6.4 It is considered that any impact on the adjacent dwellings outside of the site has been minimised by the proposed layout. - 6.5 It is contended therefore that the proposed development is acceptable and is in accordance with both national and local planning policy, and therefore should be approved.